pasqualirb/how_to_windows/README.md

-[This website](https://tb.rg-adguard.net/public.php), if working properly, returns an **official** link to the Windows .iso file according to the options choosed.
+[This website](https://tb.rg-adguard.net/public.php), if working properly, returns an **official** link to the Windows .iso file according to the options chosen.
 If it does not return an official link (i.e. a link to https://software-download.microsoft.com), please **DO NOT DOWNLOAD IT**.

 For the latest stable build, it's possible to download directly from